bryanbraun/bryanbraun.github.io/_posts/2020-10-23-es-modules-in-production-my-experience-so-far.md

 I've been pleasantly surprised.
 If this were a typical, bundled, single-page-application, I would have needed to deal with one or two major tooling upgrades by now.
 Instead, I've been able to focus on features.
 [Native web technologies FTW](https://blog.jim-nielsen.com/2020/cheating-entropy-with-native-web-tech/)!

-If my module count gets so big that performance starts to noticeably degrade, I'm pretty confident that I'll be able to use Snowpack to work through it.
-From [their docs](https://www.snowpack.dev/#bundle-for-production):
+If my module count gets so big that performance starts to noticeably degrade, then I could always set up bundling as an optimization for production.
+Keeping it production-only preserves that great local-dev experience while avoiding unnecessary complexity.
+I expect it would be fairly straightforward to setup esbuild (or a similar tool) to do this, since an ESM-friendly codebase should be bundle-able without any changes.

-> Snowpack treats bundling as an optional production optimization, which means you’re free to skip over the extra complexity of bundling until you need it. **You should be able to use a bundler because you want to, and not because you need to**.

 I like this idea of postponing complexity.
 It feels very agile.